-The Katy Trail is the longest developed rail to trail project in the country.
-At 240 miles long, the trail runs between Clinton and Machens with 26 trailheads and four fully restored railroad depots along the way!
-The Katy attracts people of all ages and interests, whether you are a bicyclist, walker, equestrian lover, nature lover, or history buff, the trail offer ample opportunity for recreation as well as a place to enjoy nature and an avenue to discover the past.
+The Katy Trail is the longest-developed rail-to-trail project in the country.
+At 240 miles long, the trail runs from Clinton to Machens, Missouri, with 26 trailheads and four fully restored railroad depots along the way!
+The Katy attracts people of all ages and interests.
+Whether you are a bicyclist, hiker, equestrian, nature lover, or history buff, the trail offers ample opportunity for recreation as well as a place to enjoy nature and an avenue to discover the past.

 The Katy Trail - Marthasville to Machens